 - A local, state, or federal government agency, including any of its subdivisions that perform substantial governmental functions

 - Provide direct services to disadvantaged and/or underserved populations that address funding priorities identified in the Kaiser Permanente West Los Angeles Medical Center Community Health Needs Assessment

-- Provide services within the geographic boundaries of Kaiser Permanente West Los Angeles Medical Center's service area, which includes the communities of Beverly Hills, Culver City, Inglewood, Malibu, Santa Monica, West Hollywood, the City of Los Angeles including, Baldwin Hills, Cheviot Hills, Crenshaw, Hyde Park, Jefferson Park, La Tijera, Ladera Heights, Leimert Park, Mar Vista, Mid City, Miracle Mile, Ocean Park, Pacific Palisades, Palms, Playa Del Rey, Rancho Park, Rimpau, University Park, Venice, Vermont Knolls, West Adams, Westlake, Westwood, Wilshire and unincorporated areas such as Ladera Heights, View Park, Westmont and Windsor Hills, California
+- Provide services within the geographic boundaries of Kaiser Permanente West Los Angeles Medical Center's service area, which includes the cities of Beverly Hills, Culver City, El Segundo, Inglewood, Malibu, Santa Monica, West Hollywood, the City of Los Angeles including the communities of Baldwin Hills, Cheviot Hills, Crenshaw, Hyde Park, Jefferson Park, La Tijera, Leimert Park, Mar Vista, Mid City, Miracle Mile, Ocean Park, Pacific Palisades, Palms, Playa Del Rey, Rancho Park, Rimpau, University Park, Venice, Vermont Knolls, West Adams, Westchester, Westwood, Wilshire, and unincorporated areas such as, Ladera Heights, Lennox, Marina del Rey, View Park, Westmont and Windsor Hills, among others.

 - Sports teams and tournaments (e.g., golf, tennis, walks, and runs)

 - Religious purposes

 - Core operating support (except for community clinics)